mail us | mail this page

 3. VU-Meter/PPM with peak detection showing on a dB (SPL) scale not these meaningless undimensioned scales of the original meters.
 These was an excuse 70 years ago when this stuff was originally developed but not today.

-5. A hard limiter on the equalizer, so we could set the gain level but be able to cap it.
+5. A hard limiter on the equalizer, so we could set the gain level but be able to cap it for any given frequency or accross all frequencies.

-6. An equalizer that would be optionally harmonic sensitive - we could set a profile so that if we were picking up (amplifying) say a violin we could define a harmonic profile that would automatically apply proportional gain to the first, second etc harmonics. eventually we could build a series of these and call up one or more - boost the violins and reduce the violas.
+7. An equalizer that would be optionally harmonic sensitive - we could construct a profile so that if we were picking up (amplifying),say, a violin we could define a harmonic profile that would automatically apply proportional gain to the first, second etc. harmonics.
+Eventually we could build a series of these and call up one or more, for example, boost the violins by, say, 6 dB(SPL) and reduce the violas by, say, 4 dB(SPL).
 In real-time.

-10. Clearly we wanted to able to both playback the effect and/or capture to a file in at least WAV and FLAC format (we could subsequently convert to any other format required) once we were happy.
+11. Clearly we wanted to able to both playback the effects in real-time and/or capture to a file in at least WAV and FLAC format (we could subsequently convert to any other format required) once we were happy.

 None of this seems too, too unreasonable and some of it is pure speculation on our part that it will yield the reults we want.
-At this time we have decided that we need to develop our own tool-set and have chosen to base them on MoreAmp.
+At this time we have decided that we need to develop our own tool-set.
 We like Open Source but will release our code under the more permissive BSD/MIT license rather than GNU GPL.
+These pages are the result of our current development work and our pathetic, plodding and unbearably slow aquisition of knowledge (well that's how we like to characterize it) in audio and visual processing.

 Don't hold your breath waiting for this stuff to appear.